Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 over, we simply typed them out

-(e.g. for TYPE in exon CDS mRNA gene;
+(e.g. for TYPE in exon CDS mRNA gene;).
+However, now we

 get the lines of the file and then pipe that to the for loop.
 We can do